 The Graft Processing subcommittee of the Worldwide Network for Blood and Marrow Transplantation wrote this guideline to assist physicians and laboratory technologists with the setting up of a cell processing laboratory (CPL) to support a hematopoietic stem cell transplant program, thereby facilitating the start-up of a transplant program in a new location and improving patient access to transplantation worldwide.
 This guideline describes the minimal essential features of designing such a laboratory and provides a list of equipment and supply needs and staffing recommendations.
 It describes the typical scope of services that a CPL is expected to perform, including product testing services, and discusses the basic principles behind the most frequent procedures.
 Quality management (QM) principles specific to a CPL are also discussed.
 References to additional guidance documents that are available worldwide to assist with QM and regulatory compliance are also provided.

-Bone Marrow Transplantation advance online publication, 16 June 2014; doi:10.1038/bmt.2014.104
+Bone Marrow Transplantation (2014) 49, 1098-1105; doi:10.1038/bmt.2014.104; published online 16 June 2014

 INTRODUCTION